alwaysdata/documentation/marketplace/build-application-script/index.en.md

 {{% notice note %}}
 To make a script accessible to alwaysdata platform users, check the box to make it *public*.
-**Any script marked as public will at least be checked by the alwaysdata team.**
+**Any script marked as public must be maintained and will at least be checked by the alwaysdata team.**
 {{% /notice %}}

 {{% notice tip %}}